-a.
-No useful sources of support are available, and developmental, emotional, practical, and/or social needs are mostly unmet.

-b.
-The child has no access to other supports that could compensate for needs not met within the family.
+- No useful sources of support are available, and developmental, emotional, practical, and/or social needs are mostly unmet. - b.
+The adolescent has no access to other supports that could compensate for needs not met within the family.

 Domain 8 - Engagement and motivation